All Episodes

 Are people treated fairly under the law?

-Now don't go in too strong armed here against her.
+Now, don't go in too strong-armed here against her.

 Lisa Page telling Peter Strzok.

-Um now there's a question.
+Now there's a question.

-Remember, Strzok was on Mueller's team, his merry band of democratic donors.
+Remember, Strzok was on Mueller's team, his merry band of Democratic donors.

-And as agents were zeroing in at that time on Paul Manafort and other former Trump affiliates like General Michael Flynn.
+And as agents were zeroing in at that time on Paul Manafort and other former Trump affiliates like General Michael Flynn, now Manafort's facing charges related to all of this.

 And when it came to the Clinton investigation, they were unable to find evidence.

-This political bias led to the improper decision making.
+This political bias led to the improper decision-making.

 However, it's important to note no conclusion was given as to whether these messages could have impacted the direction and decisions as it relates to the Russian probe.

-And the handling, if you're comparing and contrasting the way they have, you know, viciously gone after Donald Trump and subpoenas and and knocking down doors at 6 a.m. and guns drawn compared to what they did in the Hillary Clinton case, where she's given every consideration that nobody else in this country would have gotten.
+And the handling, if you're comparing and contrasting the way they have, you know, viciously gone after Donald Trump and subpoenas and knocking down doors at 6 a.m. and guns drawn compared to what they did in the Hillary Clinton case, where she's given every consideration that nobody else in this country would have gotten.

 That's a big part of this.

-Greg's book is coming out perfectly timed for next month, the Russian hoax, the illicit scheme to clear Hillary Clinton and frame Donald Trump.
+Greg's book is coming out perfectly timed for next month, The Russian Hoax, The Illicit Scheme to Clear Hillary Clinton and Frame Donald Trump.

-Uh let's bring you in, Ron DeSantis, also a gubernatorial candidate in Florida.
+Let's bring you in, Ron DeSantis, also a gubernatorial candidate in Florida.

-Um your general thoughts, reactions, and uh feelings.
+Your general thoughts, reactions, and feelings.

 Well, one of the things that I think we take away from this report is there's really no more basis for this Robert Mueller investigation on two different fronts.

-There was never really a strong or even a case for obstruction for firing Comey, but I think this report makes clear comey should have been fired.
+There was never really a strong or even a case for obstruction for firing Comey, but I think this report makes clear Comey should have been fired.

-It was absolutely justified justified, and you would be a horrible witness in an obstruction case.
+And he would be a horrible witness in an obstruction case.

 So that just needs to be bad.